aexol-studio/deenruv/docs/docs/guides/developer-guide/cli/index.md

 ---
-title: "CLI"
+title: 'CLI'
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-The Vendure CLI is a command-line tool for boosting your productivity as a developer by automating common tasks such as creating new plugins, entities, API extensions and more.
+The Deenruv CLI is a command-line tool for boosting your productivity as a developer by automating common tasks such as creating new plugins, entities, API extensions and more.

 It is much more than just a scaffolding tool - it is able to analyze your project and intelligently modify your existing